Aim of the AISMAN project is to design, manufacture and test a miniaturized space array antenna suitable for SAT-AIS application.

 After trade-offs at element and array level, a miniaturized antenna element, working at VHF frequencies and suitable for AIS applications, has been studied, designed, manufactured and extensively tested.

 The design process has been refined and validated through experimental measurements, providing a valuable design tool for further antenna design steps.
-The element design is extremely flexible, and several parameters can be optimized according to mission needs.

 A parallel study on DBF techniques has been carried out.
-Static DBF has been pre-selected as preferred technique to be used in SAT-AIS applications.

 An additional activity (CCN-01) has led to the design, manufacturing and full test (RF & thermal) of an improved antenna element, moving a step closer to flight model production.